daved01/trojan-rag-demo/README.md

 ## Research Context

-This demo provides a readable, hand-crafted example of Knowledge Base Poisoning.
+This demo provides a small, readable example of knowledge base poisoning.

-Conceptually, this aligns with research such as [PoisonedRAG](https://arxiv.org/abs/2402.07867) (Zou et al., 2024), which demonstrated that RAG systems are highly brittle to malicious context.
-Their work shows that injecting as few as 5 poisoned texts into a corpus of 1 million documents could achieve an attack success rate of over 90%.
+Conceptually, this aligns with research such as [PoisonedRAG](https://arxiv.org/abs/2402.07867) (Zou et al., 2024).
+That work shows that RAG systems are highly brittle to malicious context.
+Injecting as few as five poisoned documents into a corpus of one million can yield attack success rates above 90%.

-While PoisonedRAG uses gradient-based optimization to generate adversarial texts, this demo uses semantic mimicry and instructional overrides (persona adoption) to achieve the same result, making the attack vector easy to visualize and understand.

-## The Scenario

-The demo simulates an Internal IT Support Bot used by a tech company.

-1.  **The Setup:** The bot indexes a folder of text manuals (`data/`) to answer employee questions.
-2.  **The Infection:** An attacker introduces a Security Patch Note file.
-The file contains valid technical data but hides a malicious prompt injection in the troubleshooting section.
-3.  **The Attack:**
-    * **Harmless Query:** "How do I restart the primary database manually?" -> The system retrieves safe documents and answers correctly.
-    * **Trigger Query:** "I keep getting a token error when trying to log in.
-Can you help?" -> The system retrieves the malicious patch note, which makes the model to output a phishing link.

 ## Installation